-The budgets set for 2018/19, as with previous years, were challenging but as the council was aware of the need for additional savings in future years, there has been a prudent approach to spending and a commercial approach to attracting income.
-This has enabled a surplus to be created, thus allowing the Council to increase working balances.
+The budgets set for 2019/20, as with previous years, were challenging but as the Council was aware of the need for additional savings in future years, there has been a prudent approach to spending and a commercial approach to attracting income.
+This has enabled a surplus to be created, thus allowing the Council to increase working balances and reserves with the aim to provide much needed funding to economic recovery across the District.